MarkMuranov/ECE-141A-Assignment-1/README.md

 Your `Variant` class must be able to hold any of the following types: `int`, `float`, `const char*` (or `std::string`).
 You won't be asked to store user defined types (classes).

-Consider using an `enum class` to indicate what type your `Variant` is currently holding:
+Consider using an `enum class` to indicate which type your `Variant` is currently holding:

 ```cpp
 enum class VariantType { intType, floatType, stringType };